 Mandatory pressure reducing valve installation in Frisco

-What happened was in ’02 the city made it ordinance that says all homes built 2002 and newer going on have to have this pressure reducing valve in the flower bed, or some people have them inside, but most of them are in the flower bed.
-In 2008 is when they realized you had to have the expansion tank to go with it.
+In 2008, the city of Frisco realized you had to have the expansion tank to go with it.
 So there are homes in the ’05 range that have this that do not have this, but when you put in a pressure reducing valve, what you’re doing is called closing the loop.
 The water comes from the city at 110 psi and leaves at 60 psi.
 When you have that regulator installed, 60 psi can never push back on 110.
 The 110 is stronger.
 That’s why you need the expansion tank, a place to take that excess pressure.

 Results of a broken Pressure Reducing Valve